surbhi322/React-Notes-App/README.md

 # React-Notes-App-
-I build a notes app.
+I build a notes app in reactjs.